 - “CreateDate” – Displays date the document was created.

 - “PrintDate” – Displays date the document was printed.

 - “SaveDate” – Displays date the document was last saved.

 - Select the date and time format that you want in the “Date formats” box.

 - Select “OK” when ready, and you’re done.

-Now the date in your document will be inserted into the document and will update automatically based on the selection you made whenever you open the Word 2016 or 2013 document.
+Now the date in your document will be inserted into the document and will update automatically based on the selection you made whenever you open the MS Word document.